An assessment of racial disparities in pretrial decision-making using misclassification models: Evaluating the Accuracy of Pretrial Assessments and Judicial Decisions

 \section{Evaluating the Accuracy of Pretrial Assessments and Judicial Decisions}

 In this section, we apply our model to investigate risk factors for reoffense or FTA in the presence of two sequential and dependent noisy outcomes: VPRAI recommendations and judge decisions.

-Our first stage response variable is the VPRAI recommendation, dichotomized into ``detain'' and ``release'' recommendation categories.
-Our second-stage response variable is the court's final decision to detain or release a defendant before their trial.
-We assessed the association of pretrial failure with risk factors including the number of prior failures to appear (FTA) for trial, employment status, drug abuse history, and the number of previous violent arrests.
+Our first stage response variable, $Y^{*(1)}$, is the VPRAI recommendation, dichotomized into ``detain'' and ``release'' recommendation categories.
+Our second-stage response variable, $Y^{*(2)}$, is the court's final decision to detain or release a defendant before their trial.
+We assessed the association of pretrial failure with risk factors, $\boldsymbol{X}$, including the number of prior failures to appear (FTA) for trial, employment status, drug abuse history, and the number of previous violent arrests.
 Employment and drug history variables were coded as binary indicators.
+In addition, we assessed the association of defendant race, $\boldsymbol{Z^{(1)}}$ and $\boldsymbol{Z^{(2)}}$, to each of the observed outcomes, conditional on earlier stage outcomes and on true pretrial failure status.